Radical Suburbs: Experimental Living on the Fringes of the American City (pre-order)

 America’s suburbs are not the homogenous places we sometimes take them for.
 Today’s suburbs are racially, ethnically, and economically diverse, with as many Democratic as Republican voters, a growing population of renters, and rising poverty.
 The cliche of white picket fences is well past its expiration date.

 The history of suburbia is equally surprising: American suburbs were once fertile ground for utopian planning, communal living, socially-conscious design, and integrated housing.
 We have forgotten that we built suburbs like these, such as the co-housing commune of Old Economy, Pennsylvania; a tiny-house anarchist community in Piscataway, New Jersey; a government-planned garden city in Greenbelt, Maryland; a racially integrated subdivision (before the Fair Housing Act) in Trevose, Pennsylvania; experimental Modernist enclaves in Lexington, Massachusetts; and the mixed-use, architecturally daring Reston, Virginia.

-Inside Radical Suburbs you will find blueprints for affordable, walkable, and integrated communities, filled with a range of environmentally sound residential options.
+Inside Radical Suburbs: Experimental Living on the Fringes of the American City you will find blueprints for affordable, walkable, and integrated communities, filled with a range of environmentally sound residential options.
 Radical Suburbs is a history that will help us remake the future and rethink our assumptions of suburbia.

 Amanda Kolson Hurley is a writer who specializes in architecture and urban planning and a senior editor at CityLab.
 Her work has appeared in The Atlantic, The Washington Post, Architect magazine, The American Scholar, and many other publications.
 She lives in Silver Spring, Maryland.